alexg-axa/quotecraft-review-agent/README.md

 Local architecture-review agent for the QuoteCraft hackathon.

-The current Day 2 version uses LangChain's `create_agent` API with local tools for evidence discovery and collection.
-Azure AI Foundry supplies the OpenAI- compatible chat model.
+The current Day 2 version follows the recommended LangChain ReAct-style agent approach from the hackathon sessions: a model-backed agent receives a system prompt, decides which tools to call, observes the tool results, and then writes the final answer.
+Azure AI Foundry supplies the OpenAI-compatible chat model.

 ## Repository Layout